-A perfect crime is an work of art.
+A perfect crime is a work of art.
 To prove this, two young men strangle one of their friends and then hide the body in an antique wooden case.
 In the evening, they invite the victim’s relatives for a party and incidentally use the wooden case as the focal point of their discussion i.e. The Art Of Murder.
-Alfred Hitchcock’s experiment probably didn’t work at the time when it was released, but it remains as one of the most bold decisions of his life to have come up with a story of such macabre, yet intellectually inducing.
+Alfred Hitchcock’s experiment probably didn’t work at the time when it was released, but it remains as one of the boldest decisions of his life to have come up with a story of such macabre, yet intellectually inducing.

 Read More: Best Revenge Movies of All Time